pratikb25/cmpe202/lab4/README.md

 **(2) Observer Design Pattern:**
 **Explanation:**
-The customer signs up (or subscribes to) with the ReservationManager who is responsible to add the customer to the waitlist.
-Now, whenever, a table is available, the ReservationManager picks up the next customer available (if number of people can be accomodate at the table) and sends him/her an SMS (or **publishes**) about it so that customer can either decide to accept or leave.
-In simple words, the customer **subscribes** to the ReservationManager for the information regarding the availibility of vacant tables and the ReservationManager notifies the appropriate customer in its waitlist whenever a table is free.
+The customer signs up with the ReservationManager who is responsible to add the customer to the waitlist.
+The TableManager is responsible efor maintaining the tables at the restaurant.
+The ReservtionManager **subscribes to** the TableManager.
+Now, whenever, a table is available, the TableManager notifies to the ReservationManager about the vacant table and its seat capacity.
+The ReservationManager picks a customer from its waitlist and sends him/her an SMS (or **publishes**) about it so that customer can either decide to accept or leave.
+In simple words, the ReservationManager **subscribes** to the TableManager for the information regarding the availibility of vacant tables and the TableManager notifies the appropriate ReservationManager whenever a table is free.
 Such publisher-subscriber relationship is achieved through the **Observer Design Pattern**.
+Here the TableManager is the subject and ReservationManager is the observer.

 **Objects that play role in observer pattern:**
-- Class Customer
 - Class ReservationManager
+- Class TableManager